This is an old revision of the document!

 All clubs need to submit their session data to the EBU, so that it can be processed for masterpoints, NGS adjustments, payment of Universal Membership, session history and various other things.
 This is done by creating a USEBIO file in the scoring program, logging on to My EBU, and submitting it through the Submit interface.

 If you use EBUScore, you can find instructions on the EBUScore Wiki.

 If you use Scorebridge, or one of the several other compatible scoring programs, please consult the documentation.
 We cannot offer support for third party software.

 USEBIO is a standard file format for bridge data which is maintained by the EBU and used by several bridge organisations around the world.
-It is an XML file and has the file extension .xml.
-If your file does not have this extension then you are probably not looking at a USEBIO file.
-You don't need to know anything further about USEBIO unless you are a programmer; if so, more information can be found at www.usebio.org.
+You don't need to know anything about it unless you're a programmer looking to support USEBIO, and more information can be found at www.usebio.org.

 We'll now go through the steps involved in submitting a USEBIO file through My EBU.
 There are some notable improvements from the old Members Area, such as the ability to submit multiple files at once, and a much faster process for checking the players.

 If you click on the Submit menu item at the top right of My EBU, you will be taken to a page that looks like this:

 There are two ways to get files into the system.
 You can either drag and drop them into the dotted box, which is very useful if you have them showing in a nearby window, or you can click on Browse and navigate through your file system to where they are located.
 Most browsers will remember the folder you last had open, so you will usually only need to hunt for your files once.

 Note: there's no limit to the number of files you submit at once, but since they all appear on the same page at the same time, you might want to stick with at most four or five, to avoid confusion.